Saad Bin Zafar: Early career

 At the age of 10, he started playing tape ball cricket with friends on the streets.
 Later at the age of 14, his school's sports teacher spotted Saad and introduced him to Leather ball cricket by selecting him for the junior school cricket team.
 In 2004, he started playing club cricket for Overseas Cricket club in Premier Division.

+In 2005, Saad was selected in Canada's U19 squad for the 2005 ICC Americas Under-19 Championship.
+However, he was subsequently withdrawn from the squad after it was determined that he did not meet the International Cricket Council's (ICC) four-year residency requirement.

-While enrolled at the University of Toronto he got the opportunity to lead CIMA Toronto Mayor's Team XI which toured to England under the program of Cricket Across the Pond in 2010.
+While enrolled at the Scarborough campus at the University of Toronto he got the opportunity to lead CIMA Toronto Mayor's Team XI which toured to England under the program of Cricket Across the Pond in 2010.
 He had an impressive all-round performance by scoring 275 runs and bagged 11 wickets.
 He also had a successful stint as a skipper of Mayor's Team XI by winning 7 out of their 9 matches on the tour.
 He scored 262 not out in a 50 over game in Scarborough Cricket League Premier Division in August 2015.